ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

         return [table], metadata
 ```

 **\__init__()** receives a dictionary that represents the different configuration parameters specified by the user.
-In our case, the only parameter that we use is the string value representing the name of digest. if the user does not specify a digest, we will use default value fo "sha256"
+In our case, the only parameter used is the string value representing the name of digest.
+If the user does not specify a digest, we will use default value fo "sha256".

-**transform()** The transform method implements the callback that the runtime uses when it identifies new data to be processed by this transform. it
+**transform()** The transform method implements the callback that the runtime uses when it identifies new data to be processed by this transform.
+It
-Receives a pyarrow table, calculate the digest for each row in the table and append the digest as a new column to the same table
+receives a pyarrow table, calculates the digest for each row in the table and appends the digest as a new column to the same table.

-**dpk_digest/__init__.py**
+**dpk_digest/\__init__.py**

 ```python
 # (C) Copyright IBM Corp.
 2024.